cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.authz.v1beta1.MsgGrantAuthorizationRequest"></a>
+<a name="cosmos.authz.v1beta1.MsgGrantRequest"></a>

-### MsgGrantAuthorizationRequest
+### MsgGrantRequest
-MsgGrantAuthorizationRequest grants the provided authorization to the grantee on the granter's account with the provided expiration time.
+MsgGrantRequest grants the provided authorization to the grantee on the granter's account with the provided expiration time.